 Sharing your VPN connection with a PC desktop or laptop is a great way to save on data costs and keep your devices connected.
 If you are wondering how to share a VPN from your phone to your PC, then you are just in luck.

 This post will show you how to set up a shared VPN connection between your phone and PC.
 We will also tell you about the different methods of transferring your VPN connection, which applications are best to use, and give you an example of complete step-by-step instructions on how to do this with a PC and macOS.

 Can I Share a VPN via Hotspot?

 Yes, you can share VPN through hotspots from your android phone to your PC.
-There are plenty of methods that you can use to do this:
+Various methods can help achieve this, namely:

 - One method is to use an app like PdaNet+.
 It allows you to share your phone’s internet connection with your PC through a USB cable.
 To use PdaNet+, you must install the app on your phone and the PC.
 Once both are installed, you can connect your phone to the PC using a USB cable and follow the prompts to enable sharing.

 - Another method is to use an app like FoxFi.
 It also allows you to share your phone’s internet connection with your PC, but this time over a Wi-Fi connection.
 To use FoxFi, you must install the app on your phone and the PC and perform the standard procedure.